Hiva Oa

 With its 320 km2, Hiva Oa (Marquesan: Hivaʻoa) is the second largest island in the Marquesas Islands, in French Polynesia, an overseas territory of France in the Pacific Ocean.
-Located at 9 45' south latitude and 139 W longitude, it is the largest island of the southern Marquesas group.
+It is the largest island of the southern Marquesas group.
 Around 2,200 people reside on the island.
-A volcano, Temetiu, is Hiva Oa's highest point reaching an elevation of 1,269 m (4,163 ft.)
+A volcano, Temetiu, is Hiva Oa's highest point, reaching an elevation of 1,269 m (4,163 ft.)

 History

 Colonial period

 The first recorded sighting of Hiva Oa by the Europeans was by the Spanish expedition of Álvaro de Mendaña on 21 July 1595.
 They charted it as Dominica.

-The island was briefly occupied by german forces under the command of Admiral Von Spee in October 1914.
+German forces briefly occupied the island under the command of Admiral Von Spee in October 1914.

 Overview

 Hiva Oa.
 View of Ta'a Oa Bay from the road between Atuona and Puamau.

 Administratively, Hiva Oa is part of the commune (municipality) of Hiva-Oa, itself in the administrative subdivision of the Marquesas Islands.
 Atuona, on the coast of Hiva Oa island, is the administrative centre of the commune.
 Atuona was formerly the seat of government for all of the Marquesas Islands, but it has been replaced by Taioha'e on Nuku Hiva island.

 The island is famous as the final home of French painter Paul Gauguin and Belgian singer Jacques Brel, both of whom are buried in Calvary Cemetery, overlooking Atuona.
 It is also home to the largest tiki sculptures in French Polynesia.

 In late pre-European times, the island was nearly evenly divided into two provinces—Nuku in the west, and Pepane in the east.